-Grieving and traumatized children and teens need adults to provide safe spaces, care, and support.
+Children and teens with grief and trauma need adults to provide safe spaces, care, and support.

-The training content and process were created and provided by Cynthia White, M.A., the founding Executive Director of Kids Hurt Too Hawaii.
-She was the Training Director for The Dougy Center, an internationally respected program, based in Portland, Oregon.
+The training content and process are created and provided by Cynthia White, M.A., the founding and current Executive Director of Kids Hurt Too Hawaii.
+She was the Training Director for The Dougy Center, an internationally respected program based in Portland, Oregon.

-The locally founded, Hawaii based program offers peer support groups and mentoring programs designed especially for grieving and traumatized children.
-Volunteer facilitators and mentors require additional specialized training and practice.
-To become a volunteer facilitator, please contact Kids Hurt Too Hawaii at (808) 545-5683.
+The locally founded, our Hawaii-based program offers peer support groups and mentoring programs designed especially for youth affected by grief and trauma.
+To become a volunteer facilitator, please contact Kids Hurt Too Hawaii (KHTH) at 808-545-5683.
 Volunteers are asked for a one-year commitment that may involve as little as 4 hours a month once the training is completed.
 Volunteers must be at least 16 years old.
-There are no other requirements.
-We do a screening of volunteers and cannot guarantee that a trainee will be accepted as a facilitator or mentor once training is completed.
-Opportunities exist to work directly with children, teens, or adults in peer support groups.
-A mentoring orientation must be completed before taking part in any mentoring programs.
+We do screenings of all volunteers and cannot guarantee acceptance as facilitators or mentors once they complete training.
+Volunteers must complete a mentoring orientation before taking part in any mentoring programs.
 Children and teens are always engaged in a group with other children.
-We do not offer one to one mentoring.

-It is possible to access our training without the one-year volunteering commitment.
-Please contact us to learn more about that arrangement and what we charge for the training.
-For those who volunteer with us, training is offered at a reduced cost.
+Anyone can access our training without the one-year volunteering commitment.
+Please contact us to learn more about this arrangement and what we charge for the training.
+For those who volunteer in our peer-support groups, training is offered at a reduced cost.